mecid/mecid.github.io/_posts/2020-09-02-displaying-recursive-data-using-outlinegroup-in-swiftui.md

 }
 ```

-You can use DisclosureGroup inside a Form view that allows you to build complex forms quickly in a very declarative way.
+You can use *DisclosureGroup* inside a *Form* view that allows you to build complex forms quickly in a very declarative way.

 > To learn more about the power of Form view in SwiftUI, take a look at my ["Building forms with SwiftUI"](/2019/06/19/building-forms-with-swiftui/) post.

 #### Conclusion
 Today we learned about another view that WWDC20 brings us in addition to the current collection of views.
-With the help of OutlineGroup, we can easily display the massive collection of tree-structured items.
-We also learned about DisclosureGroup that powers OutlineGroup.
-The nice bonus is that we can use DisclosureGroup separately.
+With the help of *OutlineGroup*, we can easily display the massive collection of tree-structured items.

+We also learned about *DisclosureGroup* that powers *OutlineGroup*.
+The nice bonus is that we can use *DisclosureGroup* separately.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!